hvalim/lichen_circadian_gradients/README.md

 This repository contains the analyses for the manuscript:

-> Valim H., Dal Grande F., Wong E., Schmitt I. Circadian clock- and temperature-associated genes contribute to overall genomic differentiation along elevation in lichenized fungi.
+> Valim H. *, Dal Grande F., Wong E., Schmitt I *.
+Circadian clock- and temperature-associated genes contribute to overall genomic differentiation along elevation in lichenized fungi.

-# Contact

-**Henrique Valim**\

 # Contents